-The IRS only allows you to use one method: the standard mileage rate or actual automotive expenses like repairs, gas, and maintenance.
-However most users enter both their vehicle expenses and mileage in Hurdlr, because Hurdlr is smart enough to not deduct both when calculating your tax estimates.
+The IRS only allows you to use one deduction method: the standard mileage rate or actual automotive expenses like repairs, gas, and maintenance.
+However, most users enter both their vehicle expenses and mileage in Hurdlr, because Hurdlr is smart enough to not deduct both when calculating your tax estimates.
 This way, you can choose the method that is most advantageous for you.

 To learn more about using the standard mileage rate vs. actual vehicle expenses, check out our educational platform: 99Deductions

 Disclaimer: The information contained here is provided for informational purposes only and should not be construed as financial or tax advice.
 It is not intended to be a substitute for obtaining accounting or other financial advice from an appropriate financial adviser or for the purpose of avoiding U.S. Federal, state or local tax payments and penalties.